-- 1 Install the battery pack. - 2 Connect the computer to a power source with the AC adapter.
+- 1 Install the battery pack. - 2 Connect the AC adapter to the computer.

 The charge indicator light turns on while the battery pack is charging.
 When the battery pack charges close to the maximum charge level you selected with the battery charge functions, the charge indicator turns off.
-To select your desired maximum charge level, see Using the Battery Charge Functions (page 30).
+To select your desired maximum charge level, see Using the Battery Charge Functions (page 28).